Breus/json-masker/adr/0001-support-array-masking.md

 in most strongly typed languages such as Java).
 \
-However, given that the purpose of this library is to provide high-performance with as correct semantics as possible, we only have the following options that would be obvious for the user:
+However, given that the purpose of this library is to provide high-performance with as correct semantics as possible for any JSON, we only have the following options that would be obvious for the user:

 1. Mask all mixed values of an array (Solution 1)
 2. Fail if a maskable array contains anything different than string/number